In vivo Imaging

 1. Development of MRI contrast agents for efficient and selective detection of atherosclerosis

 In order to detect the early stage of atherosclerosis, natural low-density lipoprotein (nLDL) – isolated from human blood – was functionalized by Gd3+ chelate and injected to an apoE–/– knockout mouse.
 We were happy to see very bright enhancement in vivo.
-The current efforts of our study is on totally synthetic LDL (sLDL) using nanoparticle formation, ligation reactions and peptide chemistry.
+The current efforts of our study is on totally synthetic LDL (sLDL) using lipid nanoparticle formation, ligation reactions and peptide chemistry.

-2. Super-efficient MRI contrast agents
+2. Super-efficient Gd3N@C80-based MRI contrast agents

 Along with avoiding problematic side-effects of Gd3+chelate-based MRI contrast agents – which are in clinical use – Gd@fullerene-based compounds are a promising core for bright MRI contrast agents.
 We are excited by the design and synthesis of new Gd@fullerene derivatives with the aim of producing super-efficient contrast agents.
 Currently, the chemical reactivity of Gd3N@C80 are under investigation.

 Publications: J. Am.
 Chem.
 Soc.
-2012, Chem.
+2020, J. Am.
+Chem.
+Soc.
+2019, J. Am.
+Chem.
+Soc.
+2015, Chem.
 Eur.
 J. 2014, J. Am.
 Chem.
 Soc.
-2015.
+2012.

-Publications: Org.
+Publications: Small 2025, Org.
 Biomol.
 Chem.
 2017.